Marco-Aurelius/Ghostnet/README.md

 This was tested using the DigiRig Lite, DigiRig Mobile and Yaesu SCU-17 radio modems as well as various radios and TCP network configurations.

-Releases contain the deb and tarball for online and offline installation.
+Releases/tags contain the deb and tarball for online and offline installation.